GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 Recursion can occur indirectly by multiple functions calling one to another, then back to the beginning.

 ### Base Case
-A case of recursion which doesn't involve referring to itself anymore.
-It can be deemed as an exit condition.
+A base case is a case of recursion which doesn't involve referring to itself anymore; an exit condition.
 Without a base case, recursion results infinitely and thus crash due to memory shortage:

 ```
 RuntimeError: maximum recursion depth exceeded
 ```

 ## Decorator
-A decorator is a function that modifies the original function's functionality and returns the modified "function" itself (rather than returning a value).
-Hence, assignment to a variable is needed for a function to properly work after processing through the decorator.
-Its function will then have the same name as the variable.
+A decorator is a function that modifies the original function's functionality and returns the modified "function" itself (instead of returning a value).
+Hence, an assignment to a variable is needed after modifying it with a decorator to use the function.

 ```python
 # ORIGINAL FUNCTION